Numerical integration

 xlabel="Время, с", ylabel = "Скорость, м/с", legend=false )

-This curve is difficult to describe by a single continuous function because it has many discontinuities of the derivative.
+It is difficult to describe this curve with a single continuous function, since it has many discontinuities of the derivative.

-For numerical integration we will use the package Trapz
+For numerical integration, we will use the package Trapz, which can be set as follows:

 ]add Trapz

-from this package integrates a discrete time series using the trapezoidal method.
+Function trapz integrates a discrete time series using the trapezoid method from this package.
 This method is well suited for data with clearly observable discontinuities and assumes that the dynamics of the system changed linearly between two points.

-To illustrate the idea of this method, let's draw some trapezoids on the graph with our data:
+To illustrate the idea of this method, let's draw several trapezoids on a graph with our data.:

 plot( vTime, vel, title="Скорость автомобиля", markershape=:star8,